• Skip to primary navigation

 Beef Caldereta

-It is a rich tomato-based stew with tender beef and hearty vegetables.
+This dish has tender beef and hearty vegetables with a rich tomato-based sauce.
 It is a one-pot meal that is satisfying and delicious!

 Print Pin Rate